Surferlul/Type-Trainer/README.md

 # Type-Trainer

+You need Python 3 to run these programs

 If the text is flashing please open an issue, i used the flashing formated text because it didn't flash in my terminal and had a nice color

 ## Usage